thatdot/helm-charts/charts/quine-enterprise/README.md

 ## Trial

-Quine Enterprise is priopriatary software.
+Quine Enterprise is proprietary software.
 A free trial evaluation license is available from [thatdot.com](https://www.thatdot.com/free-trial/).
 When using this helm chart with a trial license, `Values.trial.enabled` must be set to true and the `Values.trial.email` and `Values.trial.apiKey` fields must be set.